al-XLeMEsTRE/al-XLeMEsTRE/README.md

-# Hi there! 👋 I'm Gregory Alexandre
+# Greetings! 👋 I'm Fritz Gerald Alexandre

-I'm a passionate full-stack web development student with a love for creating elegant solutions to complex problems.
-Welcome to my GitHub profile!
+🎨 Artist.
+Writer.
+Full-Stack Web Development Student.
+Multilingual Hospitality Specialist. 🚀 Welcome to my GitHub repository of creativity and code!

+As an abstract, surrealist, and symbolism artist, I bring a unique perspective to the logic and structure of web development.
+My quest for understanding the universal code through programming is not just about building websites—it's about crafting experiences that resonate on a deeper level.

 ## About Me

-- 💼 Full stack web developer student at [TripleTen](https://tripleten.com/)
+- 💼 Full-Stack Web Developer in training at [TripleTen](https://tripleten.com/)
-- 🚀 Passionate about web development and open-source projects
+- 🌐 Passionate about the intersection of web development, open-source, and the arts
-- 🌱 I'm currently learning JavaScript Program Logic and Methods
+- 🖥️ Currently mastering JavaScript Program Logic and Methods
+- 🧬 Exploring the synergy between nature's patterns and computational logic

+## Technical Toolbox

+- 💻 **Front-end Development:** HTML5, CSS3, JavaScript, React
+- 🧰 **UI/UX Design:** Figma, Adobe Suite
+- 🖥️ **IDE:** Visual Studio Code
+- 🤖 **Artificial Intelligence:** ChatGPT with OpenAI
+- 📚 **Version Control:** Proficient with Git and GitHub
+- 📈 **Data Structures & Algorithms:** Committed to efficient and logical code
+- 🔄 **Methodologies:** Agile development and design thinking

 ## Language Proficiency